bcgov/platform-services-registry/docs/business-logic/public-cloud/finance-reporting.md

 | Create request `provisionedDate` | First month the account/sub could have spend (preferred) |
 | Product `createdAt`              | Fallback when provision date is absent                   |

 Months before that start are out of scope (`—`, not incomplete).
 After a successful provider-month ingest, products that existed in that month get a rollup, including **$0** when they had no billing lines.
 Estate FYTD coverage only expects elapsed months where at least one in-scope product existed.
+Snapshot service-line chips and rankings use the same complete-month set.
 Scheduled backfill stays at `IngestionRun` grain and still re-runs failed estate months.

+Concurrent ingest of the same provider/month is blocked by `IngestionLock` (required unique `key`).
+Push that model before running ingest; drop any leftover `IngestionRun.ingestLockKey` unique index from the earlier optional-field lock.

 ## FX (USD → CAD)